mr-ema/dotfiles/fonts/README.md

 </br>

 ## Install

 - First create a folder call `.fonts` in `$HOME`
 - Once created download a font usually a `.zip` file
 - Unzip the file and move it to `~/.fonts`

 To unzip in `.fonts` you can run
 ```
 unzip <name_file.zip> -d ~/.fonts/<name-font>
 ```

-then to update your fonts run
+Then to update your fonts run
 ```
 fc-cache -f -v
 ```